Bird flu (avian influenza)

 Although bird flu kills more than half the people it infects, the number of fatalities is still low because so few people have had bird flu.
 According to the World Health Organization, a few hundred people have died of bird flu since 2003.

-In contrast, the Centers for Disease Control and Prevention estimates that seasonal influenza is responsible for tens of thousands of deaths each year in the United States alone.
+In contrast, the Centers for Disease Control and Prevention estimates that seasonal influenza is responsible for thousands of deaths each year in the United States alone.

 Preparing for your appointment

-If you suspect that you have bird flu, you need to see your family physician.
+If you suspect that you have bird flu, you need to see your family doctor.
 If you are very ill, you may need to be hospitalized.

 What you can do

 Tests and diagnosis